Fixed-Parameter Extrapolation and Aperiodic Order: for some algebraic integers

 \section{$R_\lambda$ for some algebraic integers $\lambda$}

-In this section, we prove the following theorem, which gives some sufficient conditions for $R_\lambda$ to be discrete for certain algebraic integers $\lambda$, including some (e.g., $1+\p$) not belonging to any discrete subring of $\complexes$.
-In fact, all cases we currently know of where $R_\lambda$ is discrete follow from this theorem.
+In this section, we prove a result (Theorem~\ref{thm:main}, below) that gives some sufficient conditions for $R_\lambda$ to be discrete for certain algebraic integers $\lambda$, including some (e.g., $1+\p$) not belonging to any discrete subring of $\complexes$.
+In fact, all cases we currently know of where $R_\lambda$ is discrete follow from Theorem~\ref{thm:main}.